Travancore: Geography

-Sree Padmanabha Swamy was the national deity of the kingdom of Travancore.
+Anantha Padmanabhaswamy was the national deity of the kingdom of Travancore.

 The kingdom of Travancore was located at the extreme southern tip of the Indian subcontinent.
 Geographically, Travancore was divided into three climatically distinct regions: the eastern highlands (rugged and cool mountainous terrain), the central midlands (rolling hills), and the western lowlands (coastal plains).

 History

 Due to the geographical isolation of the Malabar Coast from the rest of the Indian peninsula, attributed to the presence of the Western Ghats mountain ranges lying parallel to the coast, the population and language spoken in Kerala differed from those in neighboring states such as Tamil Nadu and Karnataka.

 According to the religious text "Keralolpathi" by the Nambudhiri Brahmins, the region from Gokarna to Kanyakumari district was created when Parashurama threw his axe and claimed this land, known as Parashuramakshetra.

 Medieval Kerala

 India in 1320 CE.
-The Kollam-Thiruvananthapuram-Kanyakumari area, located at the southernmost tip of the Indian subcontinent was the main seat of the Ay dynasty and was under the influence of the Pandya dynasty.
+The Kollam–Thiruvananthapuram–Kanyakumari area, located at the southernmost tip of the Indian subcontinent was the main seat of the Ay dynasty and was under the influence of the Pandya dynasty.

 The Chera dynasty governed the Malabar Coast between Alappuzha in the south and Kasaragod in the north.
 The region around Coimbatore was ruled by the Cheras during the Sangam period roughly between the first and the fourth centuries CE and served as the eastern entrance to the Palakkad Gap, the principal trade route between the Malabar Coast and Tamil Nadu.
 However the southern region of the present-day Kerala state was under the Ay dynasty.
-During the Ay dynasty, they spoke a language known as Middle Tamil, Later Ay dynasty, conquered and succeeded by the Kulashekara Perumals, based in Kollam (later known as Venad), during the period of the Chera Kulashekara Perumal (Keralaputras) dynasty, the language evolved into Old Malayalam.
+During the Ay dynasty, they spoke a language known as Middle Tamil.
+When the Ay dynasty was conquered and succeeded by the Kulashekara Perumals, based in Kollam (later known as Venad), during the period of the Chera Kulashekara Perumal (Keralaputras) dynasty, the language evolved into Old Malayalam.
 The Quilon copper plates (849/850 CE) are considered the oldest available inscription written in Old Malayalam.
-Later, the northern regions of Thiruvananthapuram, Kollam, Alapuzha, and Pathanamthitta districts became proper Malayalam-speaking populations in Kerala, while the other districts showed influences from Arabic, Tamil and Kannada languages.
+Later, the northern districts of Thiruvananthapuram, Kollam, Alapuzha, and Pathanamthitta became proper Malayalam-speaking populations in Kerala, while the other districts showed influences from Arabic, Tamil and Kannada languages.
 During the period of Pattom Thanu Pillai, Travancore was referred to as Malayalam state or the land of proper Malayalis.